-The District is required to set aside 1.5 times the average annual debt service into a reserve account and provide the DEQ with rate reviews and audited financial statements.
-As of June 30, 2015, it was determined that this was not taking place.
+The District is required to set aside 1.5 times the average annual debt service into a reserve account and provide the DEQ with rate reviews.
+As of June 30, 2016, it was determined that this was not taking place.